AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 7. Navigate to wherever you previously placed the folder.
 This will appear empty at first.
 Click on the dropdown menu to change file type, to display **.lnk** files.

-8. Select the file named **zotpick-pandoc-win - Shortcut.lnk** and press okay.
+8. Select the file named **zotpick-scannablecite - Shortcut.lnk** and press okay.
 Exit the Options window.

 9. Cite away!
 You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
 You can check what the preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
 You can also add a colon and a number to include the page number.
 Press enter when you are done.
 Voilà!